OctopusDeploy/docs/docs/deployment-examples/deploying-html-and-javascript-applications.md

 ---
-title: Deploying HTML and JavaScript Applications
+title: HTML and JavaScript Application Deployments
 description: This guide provides a simple example of deploying and configuring a simple javascript application built using AngularJS.
 position: 160
 ---